grafana/pyroscope/docs/sources/operators-guide/mimir-runbooks/_index.md

 ---
-title: "Grafana Mimir runbooks"
+title: "Grafana Fire runbooks"
 menuTitle: "Runbooks"
-description: "Grafana Mimir runbooks."
+description: "Grafana Fire runbooks."
 weight: 110
 keywords:
-  - Mimir runbooks
+  - Fire runbooks
 ---

-# Grafana Mimir runbooks
+# Grafana Fire runbooks

-This document contains runbooks, or at least a checklist of what to look for, for alerts in the mimir-mixin and logs from Mimir.
-This document assumes that you are running a Mimir cluster:
+This document contains runbooks, or at least a checklist of what to look for, for alerts in the fire-mixin and logs from Fire.
+This document assumes that you are running a Fire cluster:

 1. Using this mixin config
 2. Using GCS as object store (but similar procedures apply to other backends)

 ## Alerts

-### MimirIngesterRestarts
+### FireIngesterRestarts

 First, check if the alert is for a single ingester or multiple.
 Even if the alert is only for one ingester, it's best to follow up by checking `kubectl get pods --namespace=<prod/staging/etc.>` every few minutes, or looking at the query `rate(kube_pod_container_status_restarts_total{container="ingester"}[30m]) > 0` just until you're sure there isn't a larger issue causing multiple restarts.